 Tumours in this part of the brain can block the cerebrospinal fluid channels.
 The cerebrospinal fluid is a clear fluid that surrounds and protects the brain and the spinal cord.

 Blocking the cerebrospinal fluid can cause a build up of fluid in one area of the brain.
 This can lead to increased pressure (hydrocephalus).
 Symptoms of increased pressure include headaches and feeling sick.

 There are many types of tumours that can start in the pineal region.
 The 2 main types are:

 - germ cell tumours

-- a lumbar puncture to take a sample of the fluid that surrounds your spinal cord
+- a test to take a sample of fluid that surrounds the brain and spinal cord (lumbar puncture)

 - blood tests

-Germ cell tumours make chemicals that can show in the blood.
-If your doctor thinks you have a germ cell tumour you have a blood test to look for:
+Some germ cell tumours make substances that can show in the blood.
+These are called tumour markers.
+If your doctor thinks that you have a germ cell tumour, you might have blood tests to look for:

 - alpha fetoprotein (AFP)

 - human chorio gonadotropin (HCG)